tomasmark79/MarkWareVCMake/README.md

 # MarkWare VCMake Template 🎁

-### Modern configurable project template for C and C++ 🎁
+### Modern configurable project template for C and C++

 It aims for a unique design, combining an **application** and **library** **within a single solution**.

 It's spectacular!
-Give it a try! 👍🏼
+Give it a try! 😎

 0.0.7

 ---

 <img width="189" alt="image" src="https://github.com/user-attachments/assets/df0f7209-aaec-4c51-a434-4455344e0d57" />

 ---

+### Why?

+If you love working in C/C++ and are at home in Linux, this is something you absolutely must try!
+I'm not kidding.
+While many ready-made solutions exist, this one is unique—tailored precisely to the needs of modern OOP development in C++ using Modern CMake and the latest Conan 2.
+Of course, it also allows writing in pure C or Objective-C if desired.
+This solution offers numerous advantages that I personally find invaluable.

-### Key Features
+### Benefits

 - **Quick Start**: Ready to use immediately after cloning (only initial environment setup required).
-- **Flexibility**: Supports building applications with either statically or dynamically linked libraries.
 - **Cross-Platform Support**: Runs natively on Linux 🐧, macOS 🍏, and Windows via WSL 🪟.
-- **Native C/C++ Debugging**: Allows seamless step-by-step debugging, regardless of the operating system used for development.
+- **Native C/C++ Debugging**: Enables seamless step-by-step debugging, regardless of the operating system used for development.
 - **Cross-Compilation Support**: Facilitates compilation for multiple platforms with the help of Conan 2 and CMake.
-- **Modularity**: Easily extendable and customizable to suit your project's unique requirements.
+- **Modularity**: Easily extendable and customizable to meet your project's unique requirements.

-It is designed to be easily customizable and enables the creation of modern applications using proven tools and technologies.
+This template is designed for maximum customization, making it easier to create modern applications using proven tools and technologies.

-The template integrates the following components:
+### Integrated Components

-- **Visual Studio Code**: Support for the development environment with preconfigured settings.
+- **Visual Studio Code**: Preconfigured settings for a streamlined development experience.
-- **Conan 2**: Dependency management for seamless integration of external libraries.
+- **Conan 2**: Simplifies dependency management and integrates external libraries seamlessly.
-- **Modern CMake**: Advanced configuration and build system leveraging modern best practices.
+- **Modern CMake**: Leverages advanced configuration and build practices for modern development.
-- **CPM.cmake**: Simple dependency management without requiring external package installations.
+- **CPM.cmake**: Lightweight dependency management without external installations.
-- **CPM.license**: Automated management of third-party licenses.
+- **CPM.license**: Automates third-party license management.
-- **ModernCppStarter**: Inspired by best practices for initializing modern C++ projects.
+- **ModernCppStarter**: Inspired by industry best practices for initializing C++ projects.
-- **TemplateRenamer**: Easily rename the template to suit your project.
+- **TemplateRenamer**: Simplifies renaming the template to align with your project.
-- **Clang and CMake Formatters**: Automated formatting for code and build scripts.
+- **Clang and CMake Formatters**: Ensures clean, consistent code and build script formatting.

 ---